 Three generations (from season four onwards, four generations) of the Fazlinovic family all live in a Sarajevo apartment.
 The oldest of the family is Izet Fazlinovic.
 Izet has a son Faruk, ...
 See full summary »

-Is about life of five different people who happens to live near each other.
-Robi is lady-killer and sport expert but only in his own head.
-He often thinks he's better than anyone else and sometimes makes fun of his roommates.
-He is always arguing with Irena, hot ex model who decides she needs more meaningful life.
-She is not so bright and often has some stupid statements but she is also resourceful and competitive.
+It's about the lives of five different people who happen to live near each other.
+Robi is a lady-killer and a sports expert but only in his own head.
+He often thinks he's better than everyone else and sometimes makes fun of his roommates.
+He is always arguing with Irena, a hot ex-model who decided she needed a more meaningful life.
+She is not so bright and often makes stupid statements but she is also resourceful and competitive.
 They live next-door with their roommates.
-Kazimir or so called Kazo is nerdy video game fan who knows everything about movies and video games.
-He has a very bad and bossy mother and he moves away from her and becomes roommate of Robi and Teo.
-Teo is very successful lawyer.
-His wife kicked him out of their apartment and filed a divorce after she cheated him.
-Lucija is lost and confused hippie who loves animals.
+Kazimir or so called Kazo is a nerdy video game fan who knows everything about movies and video games.
+He has a very bad and bossy mother and he moves away from her and becomes a roommate of Robi and Teo.
+Teo is a very successful lawyer.
+His wife kicked him out of their apartment and filed a divorce after she cheated on him.
+Lucija is a lost and confused hippie who loves animals.
 She is also a vegetarian.
 She is Irena's roommate and they first met in a video store where Lucija works.
 They all live near each other and ...Written by

 9 of 26 people found this review helpful.